-My 2006 study showed that there are major differences in response styles between countries.
+My 2006 study [which became the most cited article in the International Journal of Crosscultural Management, the journal it was published in, since its inception] showed that there are major differences in response styles between countries.
 Country-level characteristics such as power distance, collectivism, uncertainty avoidance and extraversion all have a positive influence on response styles such as acquiescence and (positive) extreme response styles.

 There are also clear country clusters.
 Northern and Western European countries show lower levels of acquiescence and higher levels of dis-acquiescence, whereas the reverse is true for Southern European and most Latin American countries, with France displaying a “bridgehead” position.
 Within Eastern Europe two clear patterns are visible with Russia and Poland showing high dis-acquiescence, low MRS and low positive ERS, while Bulgaria and Lithuania show the reverse pattern.

 Respondents in China and Hong Kong show medium acquiescence, low dis-acquiescence, low positive and negative ERS and high MRS, while Malaysia and India show the reverse pattern on nearly all of these indicators.
 Taiwan takes up a middle position between these extremes.
 A third and very distinct pattern is shown by Japan, which has the lowest acquiescence, the highest dis-acquiescence and the highest MRS of all 26 countries.
 The results for Malaysia show that ethnic background also influences response styles: Malaysian-born Chinese respondents had response styles that differed significantly from Malay respondents and were generally situated between Malay and Chinese (mainland China & Hong Kong) in terms of response styles.